-This section of our report discusses certain deficiencies that relate to instances of non-compliance with PCAOB standards or rules other than those where the firm had not obtained sufficient appropriate audit evidence to support its opinion.
+This section of our report discusses certain deficiencies that relate to instances of non-compliance with PCAOB standards or rules other than those where the firm had not obtained sufficient appropriate audit evidence to support its opinion(s).
 This section does not discuss instances of potential non-compliance with SEC rules or instances of non-compliance with PCAOB rules related to maintaining independence.

 When we review an audit, we do not review every aspect of the audit.
-In some cases, we assess the firm's compliance with specific PCAOB standards or rules on other audits that were not reviewed and include any instances of non-compliance below.
+As a result, the area below was not necessarily reviewed on every audit.
+In some cases, we assess the firm's compliance with specific

+PCAOB standards or rules on other audits that were not reviewed and include any instances of non-compliance below.